Endometrial Ablation

 Can I still get pregnant after having an endometrial ablation?

 Pregnancy is not likely after ablation, but it can happen.
 If it does, the risk of miscarriage and other problems are substantially increased.
-If a woman still wants to become pregnant, she should not have this procedure.
-Women who have endometrial ablation should use birth control until after menopause.
+If a person still wants to become pregnant, they should not have this procedure.
+Those who have endometrial ablation should use birth control until after menopause.
 Sterilization may be a good option to prevent pregnancy after ablation.

-A woman who has had ablation still has all her reproductive organs.
+A person who has had ablation still has all their reproductive organs.
 Routine cervical cancer screening and pelvic exams are still needed.

 What techniques are used to perform endometrial ablation?